Generic Name: liraglutide (LIR a GLOO tide)

 Do not use Saxenda if it has changed colors or if it has particles in it.
 Call your pharmacist for new medicine.

 Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination, blurred vision, headache, and tiredness.

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

 Use a disposable needle only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Saxenda is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Storing unopened injection pens: Store in the refrigerator.
 Do not freeze Saxenda, and throw away the medication if it has become frozen.
 Do not use an unopened injection pen if the expiration date on the label has passed.

 Storing after your first use: You may keep "in-use" injection pens in the refrigerator or at room temperature.
 Protect the pens from moisture, heat, and sunlight.
-The Saxenda pen you are using should be thrown away after 30 days, even if it still has medicine left in it.
+Use within 30 days.
 Remove the needle before storing an injection pen, and keep the cap on the pen when not in use.

 Saxenda dosing information